How Do I Start?

 What Happens Next?

-Using a template speeds up the entire design process considerably, which is why we like to start with this option, especially if you need the site to go live fairly quickly.
-If, however, none of the templates are to your liking and an original design is needed, then we can discuss the options with you.
+Using a template speeds up the entire design process considerably, which is why we like to start with this option, especially if you need the site to go live quickly.
+If, however, an original design is warranted, then we can discuss the options with you.

 After presenting our designs to you and receiving your feedback, we will make whatever revisions you would like to your preferred design.
 Once a final design is approved by you, we will begin the process of converting the design to HTML.
 Once that rendered version is completed and approved, we then add the rest of your content.
 We then ask you to look over the entire site in detail and make the final approval before going live.